kubernetes/kubernetes/examples/simple-nginx/README.md

 ## Running your first containers in Kubernetes

-Ok, you've run one of the [getting started guides](../docs/getting-started-guides/) and you have successfully turned up a Kubernetes cluster.
-Now what?
-This guide will help you get oriented to Kubernetes and running your first containers on the cluster.
+Once you've run one of the [getting started guides](../docs/getting-started-guides/) and you have successfully turned up a Kubernetes cluster.
+This guide will help you running your first containers on the cluster.
-The example is easy enough to use and understand.
+The example is easy and simple enough, it is reliable and isn't involved other things.

 ### Create the nginx replicated pods